Axeon-Network/kurowiki/pages/contributing-to-kurowiki.md

 - vandalize any of the articles.
 - add false information to articles, nor make fake articles.
 - cross personal boundaries, if some info gets too personal, please remove said content as of the person's request. (this also applies to admins)
-- add anything that is not related to Lexibyte.
+- add anything that is not related to the Axeon Network, KayAurora or Nekori.

 If you break any of these, your ability to add new articles will be removed.